dvsa/cvs-type-definitions/README.md

 # Publishing a new version

 - Raise a PR
 - The PR title should start with `major`, `minor` or `patch` and be followed by the character `(`.
-Doing this ensure the correct version of the package is published to npm
+Doing this ensure the correct version of the package is published to npm.
+A Github action should enforce the PR title format.
 - Add a description of the changes in the `Changelog` section of the PR description
 - Once merged to develop, a github action should create a release and publish a new version of that release on npm